Key Takeaways

 Economic impact:

-This shift is particularly visible in real estate RWA tokenization and commodities tokenization, where liquidity was previously limited.
+This trend is particularly visible in real estate tokenization, private credit, and commodity-backed products where liquidity has traditionally been constrained.

-2. Capital Access Is Becoming More Inclusive and Global
+2. Global Capital Access Is Becoming More Competitive

 What changes at a macro level: